Gamer Centered Laser Tag Equipment

-The way we do this is by offering you gaming guns (laser tag equipment), gaming inflatables, and creating unique live gaming scenarios.
+The way we do this is by offering you gaming guns and accessories (laser tag equipment) wearable technology and creating unique live gaming scenarios.

 Battlefield Sports makes laser tag equipment to play live-action games.
 This commercial laser tag equipment uses the patented SATR system.

-The gamers are equipped with a gaming gun with integrated infrared sensors.
-Gamers start the game at their base, out of sight of the opposition team.
+The gamers are equipped with a gaming gun with integrated infrared sensors or some wearable technology.
+Gamers usually start the game at their base, out of sight of the opposition team.
 While the SATR system can enable friendly fire on or off, most games have friendly fire off.

 While this may seem counter-intuitive, after all, real combat situations don't have friendly fire off, but believe me, after years of experience running live gaming scenarios for all ages and all types of groups having the friendly fire off, makes the referee (we call them a C.O.) life's much less stressful and the gamers' enjoyment level up.